awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToMariaDBInstance.md

 1. Download a root certificate that works for all AWS Regions\.

-   For information about downloading certificates, see [Using SSL/TLS to Encrypt a Connection to a DB Instance](UsingWithRDS.SSL.md)\.
+   For information about downloading certificates, see [Using SSL/TLS to encrypt a connection to a DB instance](UsingWithRDS.SSL.md)\.

 1. Enter the following command at a command prompt to connect to a DB instance with SSL using the `mysql` utility\.
 For the `-h` parameter, substitute the DNS name for your DB instance\.
 For the `--ssl-ca` parameter, substitute the SSL certificate file name as appropriate\.